gwdevhub/gwlauncher/README.md

 There may be more side effects, however these are the effects I have seen.
 The general problem is that any process involving writing to Gw.dat will fail.
 It is generally advised *not* to tick the .dat patch.

+### Settings

+There are three settings that you can change in the file Settings.json:

+*	Encrypt: bool, if GW Launcher will ask you for a password and encrypt your account info.
+*	CheckForUpdates: bool, if GW Launcher should check for new releases, default true
+*	AutoUpdate: bool, if GW Launcher should automatically update, default false

 #### GW Plugins (.dll or .tpf)

 If you create a folder named "plugins" within the folder, the launcher will load all .dll's or shortcuts (.lnk) to .dll's inside this folder on launch.
 Dll's placed in gwlauncher/plugins folder will load for every instance, dll's in the <gw-installation-path>/plugins folder will only load for the instance launched from that path.
 Alternatively there is also a GUI to select plugins for specific accounts when you edit the account.